How Sean Brock Makes Pimento Cheese

 The James Beard Award–winning chef shares a recipe from his new cookbook

 When Sean Brock talks about pimento cheese, people tend to pay attention.
 The chef at McCrady’s and Husk, in Charleston, South Carolina, and Husk Nashville has been one of the driving forces behind the recent revival of Southern food, with a frequently cited library of vintage cookbooks and a passion for heirloom ingredients that he—literally—wears on his sleeve, in the form of colorful vegetable tattoos.
-In his brand-new cookbook, Heritage, Brock spills years of recipes and stories, including his signature recipe for pimento cheese, one of the South’s most cherished—and debated—staples.
+In his cookbook, Heritage, Brock spills years of recipes and stories, including his signature recipe for pimento cheese, one of the South’s most cherished—and debated—staples.
 Check it out below.

 Excerpted from Heritage by Sean Brock (Artisan Books).
 Copyright © 2014.
 Photographs by Peter Frank Edwards